ZhaoZeyu1995/asr_assignment/README.md

 # asr_assignment
-Code for the first assignment of the ASR course for 2020
+Code for the assignment of the ASR course for 2020